 Can amino acids and ATP in skin care products help to re-build wrinkles?

 Based on current research, no. Serine, arginine, and glycine are amino acids (not to be confused with amino acid peptides), and ATP is adenosine triphosphate, the basic energy currency of the cell.
 The theory of infusing skin care with amino acids and ATP seems to come from the fact that the body undergoes anabolic processes, constructing (and re-constructing) new proteins from the amino acids, and consuming ATP in the process.
 However, according to Begoun, they have never been shown to have any effect on rebuilding wrinkles.
-Further, while ATP level decrease is one of the markers of intrinsic skin aging, it has never been shown that ATP can diffuse through the skin to increase intracellular ATP levels.
+Further, Borba Age-Defying Skin Balance Water, it has never been shown that ATP can diffuse through the skin to increase intracellular ATP levels.
 As such, ATP seems to be included as an emollient only.

 What about the other ingredients?